VirtualInterpreter/GSM_A6/README.md

 * 2x Transistor (RS-Code: 806-4548) [Link](https://uk.rs-online.com/web/p/bipolar-transistors/8064548/?sra=pstk)

 ### Connecting to GSM A6:
-The GSM Module is wired as followed: (See image folder for pictures, It does not matter which way around resistors are)
+The GSM Module is wired as followed: (See image folder for pictures, it does not matter which way around resistors are)

 * Connect VCC5.0 of GSM to PWR of GSM
 * RX of GSM to TX of Arduino